 -->'''Neelix''': Oh, no. Some of those stories can be very scary.
 Ogres and goblins.

-* ImAHumanitarian: the children (who are Borg) suggest that after a catastrophe, the survivors of the Talaxian ship ''Salvoxia'' survived by turning cannibal.
+* ImAHumanitarian: The children (who are former Borg) suggest that after a catastrophe, the survivors of the Talaxian ship ''Salvoxia'' survived by turning cannibal.
 Neelix is obviously uncomfortable with the idea.

 * NoOneGetsLeftBehind: [[TheHeart Neelix]] to [[TheSpock Tuvok]].